Updated: April 26th, 2023

 CHANGES TO THIS POLICY

 From time to time, we may make changes to this policy.
-We will notify you about material changes by placing a notice on our sites and/or sending an email to you.
+We will notify you about material changes by placing a notice on our sites.
 We encourage you to check back and review this policy periodically so that you always know our current privacy practices.

 Wizarding World Digital LLC, a limited liability company registered in the United States, and Wizarding World Digital Limited, a private company limited by shares registered in England and Wales, jointly control how your information is used.
 We work together to make decisions about use of information and to respond to queries, or to respond to requests to exercise personal data rights.